Gabriel Maralngurra: Charlottesville exhibition

-During the 2020 Charlottesville takeover, Maralngurra and Joe Guymala visited Charlottesville to talk about and display their works in various locations across the city.
+In January of 2020, Gabriel Manalngurra undertook residency at the University of Virginia in Charlottesville, Virginia.
+During this time, Maralngurra and Joe Guymala visited Charlottesville to talk about and display their works in various locations across the city.
 This citywide exhibition consisted of more than 50 artists, five different locations, and about 200 pieces.
-One of the main centers for Aboriginal art in the world lies in the center of Charlottesville: the Kluge-Rhue Aboriginal Art Collection.
-The Kluge-Rhue has been opened since 1997 and is the only museum of Aboriginal art that stands outside of Australia.
+One of the main centres for Aboriginal art in the world lies in the centre of Charlottesville: the Kluge-Rhue Aboriginal Art Collection.
 It includes more than 2000 pieces of Indigenous art, and each year invites Aboriginal artists from various regions to visit, lead workshops, and provide classes to locals and UVA students.
 This was just one of the many locations the citywide exhibition took place.

 Maralngurra played a large role in the exhibition located in the Fralin Museum located on the Grounds of the University of Virginia.
-Specifically, the exhibition located in the Fralin Museum, The Inside World: Contemporary Aboriginal Australian Memorial Poles consisted of 112 memorial poles by 55 different artists from various regions of the Arnhem Land.
-The memorial poles served the purpose of hollow coffins decorated with clan designs and signified the moment when the spirit of the deceased had finally returned home.
+Specifically, the exhibition located in the Fralin Museum, The Inside World: Contemporary Aboriginal Australian Memorial Poles consisted of 112 memorial poles by 55 different artists from various regions of Arnhem Land, curated by Henry Skerritt.
+Maralngurra collaborated with Skerritt, contributing to the exhibit by painting one of the displayed poles and creating a painting showcased in Jefferson's Rotunda.
+The Aboriginal Memorial comprised hollow coffins decorated with clan designs, and signified the moment when the spirit of the deceased had finally returned home.
 Maralngurra participated in a group of six memorial poles from his region that were done using Earth pigments on wood and included images such as the mimih spirit.
-However, it is important to recognize that the art is not only in the painting on the wooden logs, but also the difficult process of harvesting the logs.
+The art is not only in the painting on the wooden logs, but also the difficult process of harvesting the logs.
 According to Maralngurra, the purpose of bringing this work to Charlottesville is to share and promote their strong culture from the other side of the world.